-(Link divergent perspectives).
+Sheila Walsh, speech-language pathologist; Director Gary Wilton, Aquaculture Hatchery Manager; and Director Michaela J. Kent, Parks Canada.
+Some members were originally from the region while others had moved to the area over the years, but all shared a deep connection to the Old Cottage Hospital (link divergent perspectives).
 The mix of people that made up the BBCHHC felt both natural and appropriate.
 The Old Cottage Hospital itself had always served as a crossroads between local residents and newcomers, welcoming international doctors and medical staff beginning as far back as the 1960s.
 "It's often the people that aren't from here that see the potential", noted Cranston.
-The group incorporated in September, 2001, several months before the Cottage Hospital closed its doors that following December.
+The group incorporated in September, 2001, several months before Bonne Bay Cottage Hospital closed its doors that following December.